 Please see the Tree Removal Plan, Tree Removal Sorted Plan and Tree Removal Sorted Table in Appendix C of the FEIS (Figures 13, 14a and 14b).
-As shown in the Tree Removal Plan, there would be 432 trees removed as a result of this project and 384 trees would remain on the Project Site.
-In addition, all 432 trees that would be removed would be replaced with an in-kind species, which would grow to a mature size akin to existing conditions over time.
+As shown in the Tree Removal Plan, there would be 432 trees removed (approximately 10.6 acres of tree patch area) as a result of this project, leaving 384 trees would remain on the Project Site.
+In addition, all 432 trees that would be removed would be replaced (see Response 3.20 for a list of species to be planted), and the replacement trees would grow to a mature size akin to existing conditions over time.
 A majority of the trees that would be replaced are mature trees and have greater than a 10" dbh.
 Many of them are between 24-36" dbh.
 The replacement trees would be between 2-2.5" dbh.
-These trees would reach maturity within 15 years.
+These trees would reach maturity within 20 years.
+The basal area being removed would account for approximately 1,575 square feet and the amount being replaced with the proposed planting would equal approximately 15 square feet, and 133 square feet after ten years of growth (see FEIS Appendix K).
+Due to the temporary tree habitat loss that would occur during the projected 20 years until the planted trees reach maturity, overall bird density would decrease proportionately during this time, but species diversity is expected to remain similar to existing conditions, due to the preservation of existing trees and creation of new treed habitat.